jazhang1999/SysPerfAnalysis/README.md

 # SysPerfAnalysis
 Python Program that analyzes CPU usage, temperature, and the top-running processes at any given time on the computer.
+I wrote this code in order to test the full capabilities of my brand new gaming pc I built during the summer (brand new gpu, liquid cooling, etc.), and would like to periodically check the state of my PC while playing certain graphically-demanding videogames.

 # Three Step Process
-We will require three steps to make this idea cohesive:
+The project is broken down into three distinct steps:
-* Obtain the data (through python packages / implementations)
+* Step 1 - Periodically obtain the hardware performance and process statistics, then record them into files
-* Record the data (write into either a .json or .csv file)
+* Step 2 - Process and parse the raw data obtained in Step 1 and record the desired information into a .csv file
-* Perform data analysis of system performance (Visual representation, another python package)
+* Step 3 - Present the data obtained in Step 2 in a visual format

-Each one of these steps is a lot, but these are the main things to accomplish in order to make this process work.
-This will, as of now, also be done on a Windows 10 computer using the Ubuntu 18.04 virtual machine.
+This project was developed in a Ubuntu 18.04 under Windows 10 WSL (Windows Subsystem for Linux), since it is possible to write code in a linux enviroment yet still run PowerShell commands.

 # Step One - getData.py
 Step one requires that we get the PC performance data, which contains two parts: the hardware statistics, and the top running processes on the system.